Really Big Shrimp: Plot

 Attempting to rectify his mistake, Josh returns to Spin City Records.
 After being told Daka Shoes will use the song's remix over the original version, Josh takes Drake's advice to heart and makes a last-minute switch to the song as it is being picked up.
-The plan succeeds and the original plays on the commercial, much to the delight of Drake, who finally forgives his brother, but it comes with a price.
-Right after the commercial airs, Josh receives a telephone call from Krim, who informs him that what he had done violated his contract and Spin City plans to sue the duo for five million dollars with the possibility of a prison sentence.
+This plan succeeds and the original plays on the commercial, much to the delight of Drake, who finally forgives his brother, but it comes with a price.
+Right after the commercial airs, Josh is notified by Krim about how he just violated his contract and Spin City plans to sue the duo for five million dollars with the possibility of a prison sentence.

 While at work, Mindy panics as Crazy Steve has gone insane due to being mistakenly scheduled on a Monday, which, according to Helen, is "his bad day".
 Josh manages to calm him down by singing "She'll Be Coming 'Round the Mountain" and telling him to have some milk, for which a hesitant Helen finally appreciates his good work.
-Despite how Josh managed to handle this situation better than her, Mindy then confesses to Josh that she did not take the assistant manager job because she needed extra money or to do better than him at all; she did it because she wanted to spend more time with him, having always regretted breaking up with him.
-Drake and Josh then go to Spin City Records for a stern talking-to about the contract's violation but, as they are prepared to face the consequences, company president Nick Mateo notifies that Drake's song has received critical acclaim, with thirty thousand emails and calls from fans wishing to buy it and dozens of downloads crashing their website's server.
+Mindy then confesses to Josh that she did not take the assistant manager job because she needed extra money or to do better than him at all; she did it because she wanted to spend more time with him, having always regretted breaking up with him.
+Drake and Josh then go to Spin City Records for a stern talking-to about the contract's violation but, as they are prepared to face the consequences, company president Nick Mateo notifies that Drake's song has received critical acclaim, with thirty thousand emails and telephone calls from fans wishing to purchase it and dozens of downloads crashing their website's server.
 The duo are then freed of the charges as Mateo dismisses an outraged Krim for his actions.

-During Helen's wedding at the Premiere, Craig mistakenly plugs his equipment into a faulty plug after Eric tells him to, resulting in it causing a building-wide inferno.
+During Helen's wedding at the Premiere, Craig mistakenly plugs his equipment into a faulty extension cord at Eric's request, resulting in it sparking a building-wide inferno.
 As Helen expresses disappointment at her wedding being ruined, Josh convinces her that weddings are about a pair of people who love each other getting together surrounded by the people who love them.
 The wedding soon resumes in the parking lot, where Josh and Mindy get back together.
 Mindy has quit her job and Helen finally gives Josh the assistant manager position as a reward for his years of hard work.
 Drake then performs his song to the crowd, dedicating it to the newlyweds and Josh, rehiring him as his manager.